WebStorm 2024.2 Help

 Before you start

 1. Make sure the JavaScript Debugger bundled plugin is enabled in the settings.
-Press Ctrl+Alt+S to open the IDE settings and then select Plugins.
+Press Ctrl+Alt+S to open settings and then select Plugins.
 Click the Installed tab.
 In the search field, type JavaScript Debugger.
 For more information about plugins, refer to Managing plugins.

 2. Configure the built-in debugger as described in Configuring JavaScript debugger.